Licht-en-Stein/react-node/README.md

 # React | Node - Express Boilerplate

-Single app running front-end & back-end
+Front-end & Back-end all at once